kylasam/thangamayil_webscrapper/README.md

 For more detailed information about how the Gold Rate Telegram Bot works and the underlying code, you can refer to the [documentation](https://github.com/your-repo/documentation.md) on our GitHub repository.

+NOTE:
+KMS based encryption would be introduced sooner for this repo.